TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated their effectiveness in multivariate time series classification (MTSC).
-Effective adaptation of LLMs for MTSC necessitates informative data representations.
-Existing LLM-based methods directly encode embeddings for time series within the latent space of LLMs from scratch to align with semantic space of LLMs.
-Despite their effectiveness, we reveal that these methods conceal three inherent bottlenecks: (1) they struggle to encode temporal and channel-specific information in a lossless manner, both of which are critical components of multivariate time series; (2) it is much difficult to align the learned representation space with the semantic space of the LLMs; (3) they require task-specific retraining, which is both computationally expensive and labor-intensive.
+Large language models (LLMs) have shown promise in multivariate time series classification (MTSC).
+To effectively adapt LLMs for MTSC, it is crucial to generate comprehensive and informative data representations.
+Most methods utilizing LLMs encode numerical time series into the model’s latent space, aiming to align with the semantic space of LLMs for more effective learning.
+Despite effectiveness, we highlight three limitations that these methods overlook: (1) they struggle to incorporate temporal and channel-specific information, both of which are essential components of multivariate time series; (2) aligning the learned representation space with the semantic space of the LLMs proves to be a significant challenge; (3) they often require task-specific retraining, preventing training-free inference despite the generalization capabilities of LLMs.
 To bridge these gaps, we propose TableTime, which reformulates MTSC as a table understanding task.
-Specifically, TableTime introduces the following strategies: (1) convert multivariate time series into a tabular form, thus minimizing information loss to the greatest extent; (2) represent tabular time series in text format to achieve natural alignment with the semantic space of LLMs; (3) design a reasoning framework that integrates contextual text information, neighborhood assistance, multi-path inference and problem decomposition to enhance the reasoning ability of LLMs and realize zero-shot classification.
-Extensive experiments performed on 10 publicly representative datasets from UEA archive verify the superiorities of the TableTime.
+Specifically, TableTime introduces the following strategies: (1) utilizing tabular form to unify the format of time series, facilitating the transition from the model-centric approach to the data-centric approach; (2) representing time series in text format to facilitate seamless alignment with the semantic space of LLMs; (3) designing a knowledge-task dual-driven reasoning framework, TableTime, integrating contextual information and expert-level reasoning guidance to enhance LLMs' reasoning capabilities and enable training-free classification.
+Extensive experiments conducted on 10 publicly available benchmark datasets from the UEA archive validate the substantial potential of TableTime to be a new paradigm for MTSC.
 The code is publicly available\footnote{\url{https://github.com/realwangjiahao/TableTime}}.